Dr Chloe Paidoussis Mitchell, CPsychol, AFBPsS

-I firmly believe that suffering in life is inevitable.
-Distressing thoughts and emotions are “a call to attention” to engage with our personal search for meaning.
-With authentic reflexive practice, meaning can emerge in the most adverse of conditions and when it does, people experience a stronger sense of personal resilience, courage, dignity and a feeling of real personal growth.
+Suffering in life is inevitable.
+At some stage all of us will experience difficult emotions and psychological pain.
+My view is that distressing thoughts and emotions are “a call to attention.”
+Really looking inwards when feeling sad, upset, torn and confused involves a personal search for meaning.
+With practice, meaning can emerge in the most adverse of conditions and when it does, people experience a stronger sense of personal resilience, courage, dignity and a feeling of real personal growth.

 I have experience of treating Acute Anxiety, Depression, Panic, Eating Disorders such as Anorexia and Bulimia, Trauma, Complicated Grief, PTSD, Traumatic Bereavement, neglect in childhood, abandonment, child abuse, self harming, gambling, alcoholism, long-term illness, terminal illness, acute pain syndrome, obsessive-compulsive disorder (OCD), mid life issues.